rayanah/level-3-project/README.md

 # DevOps Bootcamp Level 3 Final Project
-    the project is to run Sock Shop website
+    The project is to run Sock Shop website

 ## To Run the Project